brevzin/cpp_proposals/2214_ranges_plan/ranges-plan.md

 In Haskell, the second `1` starts a new group because we're comparing it with its previous element and `3 <= 1` is `false`.
 But in range-v3, the second `1` does not start a new group because we're comparing it with the first element of the group, and `1 <= 1` is `true`.
 We think the Haskell/Elixir/D choice is more familiar and more useful.

+It's also worth noting that technically Haskell has *two* different `groupBy` functions: `Data.List.groupBy` (which does what range-v3 does) and `Data.List.GroupBy.groupBy` (which does what we're stating Haskell's implementation really is).
+This newer one is even called the "Replacement definition" in its docs [@haskell.groupby].

 The question is _which_ one of the three options would we want to pick for C++Next?

 Well, when it comes to algorithms, the more the better.
 We think it's clear we wouldn't want to pick the 3rd option (we can easily produce a dictionary from the 2nd option), so the question is between the first two.
 While the binary version of `group_by` is more generic (since you approximate the unary version in terms of it, even it's a different shape) and thus more broadly applicable, the unary version also comes up frequently and as such we feel that we should provide both.

 We could hypothetically follow the D model and provide both under the same name, selecting based on whether the provided callable is a unary invocable or a binary predicate &mdash; but we're not sure if that's the best idea.

 Given the time and bandwidth pressure, we think the top priority is the binary `group_by` and the unary form, while still very useful, should be a Tier 2 addition.

-As far as naming goes, there two approaches we could take:
+As far as naming goes, our preferred naming is:

+- `chunk_by` takes a binary predicate
+- `chunk_on` (or perhaps `chunk_by_key` or `chunk_on_key`) takes a unary transform and produces a range of pairs (as D, Rust, and Python do, but Swift does not)

+This would give us three range adaptors that produce non-overlapping ranges of ranges that include every element of the original range exactly once:

+- `chunk`, which takes a number (described [here](#the-sliding-family))
-- `group_by` takes a binary predicate and either `group_on` or `group_by_key` takes a unary transform.
+- `chunk_by`, which takes a binary predicate
-- `chunk_by` takes a binary predicate and `chunk_on` takes a unary transform.
+- `chunk_on` (or whatever), which takes a unary projection

-The latter choice also lines up with a different algorithm that takes a range and yields a range of ranges: [`chunk`](#the-sliding-family).
+And we think that it's nice that all of these algorithms have the same root.
+There *are* other algorithms that produces ranges of ranges, but they either exclude some elements (`split`) or repeat some elements (`slide`).

 ## Monadic binds